Aircraft Maintenance TechnicianInterview Questions

 Even general aircraft maintenance requires specialized skills, so aircraft maintenance technicians need to go through rigorous training.
 Entry-level jobs require a mechanic’s certificate which means you will need to have 18 months of practical experience with power plants or airframes or 30 months of experience working on both at the same time.
 In addition, you must pass a written, oral, and practical exam through the FAA.

 For a senior-level position, aircraft maintenance technicians will need to go through specialized training either under a certified mechanic or at a mechanic school.

 Be ready for anything with the interview simulator.

 Question: Describe the process you use to inspect aircraft systems, including electrical, hydraulic, control, and other systems.

 Explanation: This is an operational question which the interviewer will ask to determine how you go about performing the duties required for this position.
 The majority of questions you will be asked during an interview as an aircraft maintenance technician will be either operational or technical.
 The best way to respond to these types of questions is directly and concisely.

-Example: “As you’re probably aware, the process used to inspect aircraft systems is very specific and is detailed in the aircraft maintenance manuals.
-I take the time to thoroughly inspect the systems following the procedures outlined in the manual to make sure nothing is missed.
+Example: “As you’re probably aware, the process used to inspect aircraft systems is very specific and detailed in the aircraft maintenance manuals.
+I take time to thoroughly inspect the systems following the procedures outlined in the manual to make sure nothing is missed.
 This is similar to the checklist that pilots follow when operating the aircraft.”